jdoleary/Spellmasons/docs/ideasFromSteamCommunity.md

 - there should be balance issues too, but since I don't even know what to expect...
 For examplewhen I have 20k health Shield +30 is useless.
 Hordes of archers summoned by enemy are useless too.
 Well, they give me lot of potions of course...
+---
+Chris:
+"balance: Remove Nullify spell because it was way too powerful in the endgame (I may rethink a way to reintegrate it later)"

+I've got a couple worked out thoughts on fixing its balance.
+Hopefully you like one of them!
+I believe each of these solutions addresses the problem with the previous version of Nullify but in a different way.

+A) Nullify no longer works on the caster, but functions identically to before with regards to enemies and other allies

+B) Nullify is split into 2 component spellcards:
+Steadfast - a spell that works like Nullify but only with regards to movement/displacement effects like Pull, Push, Displace, Repel, Vortex.
+Nullify (Stackable) - a spell that only nullifies the next forged damaging component in the same spell it is in.
+It has to be inside the spell combo to nullify an effect and it only nullifies 1 forged effect (ignoring Targeting components of course).
+Nullify will only protect against 1 single component in Stacked damages like Rend.
+So if there were Nullify - Nullify - Target:Circle - Rend - Rend - Rend, The caster would take damage from Rend as if they were only hit by a single Rend.
+Enemies would take damage from 3 Rends.

+C) Nullify works as before, but cannot protect the caster against damage that would (if not protected) be at or above their max HP.
+I.E Nullify will protect against a single spell's damage to a caster with 60HP if and only if the damage is 59HP or less.
+If it is 60HP or more, Nullify fails entirely.
+---
+Sander. — Today at 4:59 PM
+Make Dark Summoners a bit less influential, I got to a stage where I had 3 dark summoners (2 of them minibosses) each in a corner of the map, I just spawned in 1 corner and then I was never able to reach the other 2 because I didn't have the correct spells (it was only stage 11)